OscarChavarro/vitral/doc/readme.txt

   - Create an empty folder named "vitral" and double click on it
   - Right click on explorer context menu, and select "SVN Checkout"
   - On URL of repository use

+From 2020, vitral version control is being managed on git.
+To move or rename a file, use: git filter-branch -f --tree-filter 'if [ -f SRCFILE ]; then mkdir -p DSTFOLDER && mv SRCFILE DSTFILE; fi' HEAD